BRONX ZOO TREETOP ADVENTURE

 The Seaglass Carousel at Battery Conservancy isn’t your typical merry-go-round.
 This pristine structure is more like art kids can ride.
 Inspired by the original New York Aquarium that was in Battery Park, this carousel opened in 2016 and features a watercolor underwater scene.
 Sit on a fish that rises up and down to soothing music.
-Head over in the evening for the most Instagram- worthyphotos.
-Hop on for just $5 a rider.
+Head over in the evening for the most Instagram- worthy photos.

 835 Washington St. or 1991 Broadway

 Prepare for a massive sugar high at this Upper West Side landmark, or check out the location in the Meatpacking district that offers 9,000 square feet of sugar-on-sugar-on-sugar.
 Sip on super-sweet cocktails like the Bubba Bubba Gum martini while she dives into the Chocolate, Chocolate, Chocolate crepe.
 If you want a quick snack, Sugar Factory American Brasserie has candy bins and of course, its famed celeb-endorsed Couture Pops.

 THAT PHYSICS SHOW

 300 West 43rd St.